fitranpramakrisna/machine-learning-projects/README.md

 	_Tools: scikit-learn, Pandas, Seaborn, Matplotlib, Jcopml, Skopt_

-### DQLAB Certificates
+### Certificates
-DQLab is a Data Science and Machine Learning Online Course
+Certificates from DQLab, an online course for data science and machine learning